-Glucosamine is found in the highest concentration within joints, where it is synthesised by cartilage-forming cells (chondrocytes) from glucose and the amino acid, glutamine.
-Cells use glucosamine as a building block to make larger molecules (such as chondroitin sulphate and hyaluronic acid) that are needed for the production of new cartilage and synovial fluid.
+Glucosamine is a building block made by cartilage-forming cells (chondrocytes) from glucose and an amino acid, glutamine.
+Glucosamine is found in the highest concentration in joints, where it is used to make larger molecules (such as chondroitin sulphate and hyaluronic acid) that are needed for the production of new cartilage and synovial fluid.

 Glucosamine synthesis declines with age

-The amount of glucosamine your chondrocytes produce naturally falls as you get older, as does the quality and size of your aggrecan molecules.
-In fact, the amount of aggrecan your cartilage cells produce typically halves between the ages of 20 and 45; by the age of 69 you make just 25% of the amount made in your early 20s.
+The amount of glucosamine your cartilage cells make naturally falls with age.
+The amount of glucosamine-containing molecules (aggrecans) your joint cartilage cells make typically halves between the ages of 20 and 45; by the age of 69 you make just 25% of the amount made in your early 20s.

 Glucosamine is not just a building block